Do you have boards on monday.com that organize separate projects and tasks but still contain information directly related to each other?

 Now, let's set up the "create item in board & connect boards" block!

-The steps to set up this block are:
+The steps to set up this custom automation are:

-2. We'll map the information from the item (or restaurant) we've tried on the Local Lunch Spots board to the new item we'll create on the Cassandra Tried It! board.
+- We'll map the information from the item (or restaurant) we've tried on the Local Lunch Spots board to the new item we'll create on the Tried It! board.

 That's it!
 Here's what this custom automation looks like in action: